hz-9/a4/library/crud-typeorm/docs/api/index.api.md

     updateByIdToPromise(id: E['id'], model: DeepPartial<Omit<E, 'id'>>): Promise<IUpdateResult>;
 }

+// Warning: (ae-forgotten-export) The symbol "A4TypeORMCrudModuleBase" needs to be exported by the entry point index.d.ts
+//
 // @public
-export class A4TypeORMCrudModule implements A4ModuleBase, IA4CrudModule {
+export class A4TypeORMCrudModule extends A4TypeORMCrudModuleBase {
+    // Warning: (ae-incompatible-release-tags) The symbol "configToOptions" is marked as @public, but its signature references "A4TypeORMCrudModuleOptions" which is marked as @internal
+    //
     // (undocumented)
-    static CONFIG_MIDDLE_PATH: "A4.crud.typeORM";
+    static configToOptions(config: A4TypeORMCrudModuleSchema): A4TypeORMCrudModuleOptions;
     // (undocumented)
     static forFeature(entities?: EntityClassOrSchema[], dataSourceName?: string): DynamicModule;
-    // Warning: (ae-incompatible-release-tags) The symbol "forRootAsync" is marked as @public, but its signature references "A4TypeORMCrudModuleOptions" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "optionsToProvideClassConstructorOptions" is marked as @public, but its signature references "A4TypeORMCrudModuleOptions" which is marked as @internal
     //
     // (undocumented)
-    static forRootAsync(options: IA4ModuleForRootAsyncOptions<A4TypeORMCrudModuleOptions>): DynamicModule;
-    // Warning: (ae-incompatible-release-tags) The symbol "getConfig" is marked as @public, but its signature references "A4TypeORMCrudModuleOptions" which is marked as @internal
-    //
-    // (undocumented)
-    static getConfig(a4Config: IA4Config<A4TypeORMCrudModule['Schema']>, configKey?: string): A4TypeORMCrudModuleOptions;
-    // (undocumented)
-    static logger: Logger;
-    // (undocumented)
-    static Schema: typeof A4TypeORMCrudModuleSchemaA;
-    // (undocumented)
-    Schema: A4TypeORMCrudModuleSchemaA;
+    static optionsToProvideClassConstructorOptions(options: A4TypeORMCrudModuleOptions): Promise<Record<string, DataSource>>;
 }

 // Warning: (ae-internal-missing-underscore) The name "A4TypeORMCrudModuleOptions" should be prefixed with an underscore because the declaration is marked as @internal